A Reactive Power Market for the Future Grid: Reactive Power Pricing

 Each market clearing sets the reactive power dispatch, $Q_{j,t}$ for node $j$ and time $t$, and produces the corresponding dual variable $\mu_{j,t}^Q$.
 This dual variable sets the basis for the time-varying reactive power price $\bar{\mu}_j^Q$, which we denote as the d-LMP, determined for node $j$ as:

 This d-LMP varies daily, calculated as a weighted average of the dual variable from the OPF problem in \eqref{eq:CI}.
-Thus for a 5-minute retail market clearing period, the set $T$ includes 288 points.
+Thus for a 1-hour retail market clearing period, the set $T$ includes 24 points.
+A more frequent clearing can also be accommodated by our proposed market structure, particularly when forecast errors are substantial.
 Such a time-varying price allows DGs to adjust their generation and/or PF settings and DRs to shift their consumption behavior, all in a coordinated manner so that the DSO can accurately recover costs.
 Rather than exposing end-use customers and DER owners to the complete dynamics of the electricity system by using $\mu_{j,t}^Q$ as a real-time d-LMP, as wholesale market participation models (like FERC 2222) would do with a corresponding $\lambda^Q$, the averaging procedure in \eqref{eq:price_def} allows the price volatility to be contained while resulting in the same payout as the corresponding real-time prices.